arialdomartini/arialdomartini.github.io/_posts/emacs/2025-04-09-consult-line-at-point.md

      (t ()))))
 ```

-(I'm honest: I cannot understand it completely).
+I'm honest: I cannot understand it completely.
+However, it's easy to
-You can interactively test how it works:
+verify that it actually works:

 ```elisp
 (defun show-symbol-at-point ()